-- 3 Developer shall perform all Capital Asset Replacement Work and other Maintenance Services - 4 necessary to deliver the Project to ADOT at the end of the Maintenance Period in a condition - 5 that complies with the requirements of Section MR 501 of the TPs.
+- 3 Developer shall implement the accepted Handback Plan and perform all Capital Asset - 4 Replacement Work and other Maintenance Services necessary to deliver the Project to ADOT - 5 at the end of the Maintenance Period in a condition that complies with the Handback - 6 Requirements as set forth in this Section MR 501 of the TPs.
+The Handback Requirements - 7 include a minimum Asset Condition Score as required by this Section MR 501 of the TPs and - 8 the applicable Remaining Useful Lives as set forth in Table 501-1 in Section MR 501.3 of the - 9 TPs

-7 501.2.1 Asset Condition Score for Handback Recovery
+11 501.2.1 Asset Condition Score for Handback Recovery

-- 8 At year 25 of the Maintenance Period, ADOT will use the then-current accepted Asset Condition - 9 Score Table and will conduct Inspection and Surveillance of the Project and create an Asset - 10 Condition Score for determining Capital Asset Replacement Work and other Maintenance - 11 Services required for Handback.
-Specifics on Asset Conditions Scoring are in Section MR 400.6 - 12 of the TPs.
-Developer shall make adjustments to the Asset Condition Score Table in - 13 accordance with Section 400.6.1 of the TPs.
-Developer shall make the Maintenance Manager - 14 and appropriate support staff available to accompany ADOT in the Asset Condition Scoring. - 15 Developer shall apply ADOT's Asset Condition Score to establish Developer's Capital Asset - 16 Replacement Work and other actions hat will be necessary for satisfying the Handback - 17 Requirements.
+- 12 At year 25 of the Maintenance Period, ADOT will use the then-current accepted Asset Condition - 13 Score Table and will perform Inspections and Surveillance and create an Asset Condition Score - 14 for determining Capital Asset Replacement Work and other Maintenance Services required for - 15 Handback.
+Specifics on Asset Conditions Scoring are in Section MR 400.6 of the TPs. - 16 Developer shall make adjustments to the Asset Condition Score Table in accordance with - 17 Section 400.6.1 of the TPs.
+Developer shall make the Maintenance Manager and appropriate - 18 support staff available to accompany ADOT in the Asset Condition Scoring.
+Developer shall - 19 apply ADOT's Asset Condition Score to establish Developer's Capital Asset Replacement Work - and other actions that will be necessary for satisfying the Handback Requirements.

-18 501.2.2 Handback Recovery Plan
+21 501.2.2 Handback Plan

-- 19 Developer shall prepare a Handback Plan, acceptable to ADOT, and shall fully implement all - improvements required by the accepted Handback Plan by the end of the Maintenance Period. - 21 In preparing the Handback recovery plan, Developer shall compare the Asset Condition Score - 22 developed under Section MR 501.2.1 of the TPs to the Adjusted Baseline Asset Condition - 23 Score, and shall describe the steps necessary to bring the Project from the then-current - 24 condition to the adjusted baseline asset condition. - 25 The Handback recovery plan shall include (a) a detailed description, by Element, of all planned - 26 Capital Asset Replacement Work and Routine Maintenance necessary to bring the Project from - 27 the then-current condition to the Adjusted Baseline Asset Condition Score, (b) a resource and - 28 cost-loaded schedule for carrying out such Capital Asset Replacement Work and (c) a schedule - 29 for carrying out such Routine Maintenance, with substantial completion targeted to be no later - 30 than 6 months before the end of the Maintenance Period and completion of punch list items by - 31 the end of the Maintenance Period.
+- Developer shall prepare a Handback Plan, acceptable to ADOT, in its good faith discretion, that - contains the methodologies and activities to be undertaken or employed to meet the Handback - 24 Requirements at the end of the Term.
+Developer shall fully implement all improvements required - 25 by the accepted Handback Plan by the end of the Maintenance Period. - 26 In preparing the Handback Plan, Developer shall compare the Asset Condition Score developed - 27 under Section MR 501.2.1 of the TPs to the Adjusted Baseline Asset Condition Score, and shall - 28 describe the steps necessary to bring the Project from the then-current condition to the Adjusted - 29 Baseline Asset Condition, and shall compare the Remaining Useful Life of each Element to the - 30 required Remaining Useful Life at Handback required by Section MR 501.3 of the TPs. - 31 The Handback Plan must include (a) a detailed description, by Element, of all planned Capital - 32 Asset Replacement Work and Routine Maintenance necessary to bring the Project from the - 33 then-current condition to the Adjusted Baseline Asset Condition Score, (b) a detailed - 34 description, by Element, of all planned Capital Asset Replacement Work and Routine - 35 Maintenance to restore each Element to its required Remaining Useful Life at Handback, (c) a - 36 resource and cost-loaded schedule for carrying out such Capital Asset Replacement Work and - 37 (d) an updated Capital Asset Replacement Work Schedule for carrying out such Capital Asset - 38 Replacement Work, as more particularly provided in Section 8.3.2 of the Agreement, and a - 39 schedule for carrying out such Routine Maintenance, with substantial completion targeted to be - 40 no later than 6 months before the end of the Maintenance Period and completion of punch list - 41 items by the end of the Maintenance Period.

-32 501.2.3 Handback Reviews
+1 501.2.3 Handback Plan Reviews